Planning application checklist

 If we believe any information in the table is necessary and you have not provided it with the application, we will write to you and ask you to submit it within 14 days.

 If you are unable to provide the information in time, we will arrange for the application to be returned (including the fee) so that you can submit it again when all the information we need is ready.
-We will phase in this new approach gradually.

 If you choose to ask for your application to be decided without the necessary information, then there is a risk that it will be refused and we will not return your fee.